jerry0317/JYMoleculeTool-Swift/README.md

 - Trim level of positions in angstrom (Optional)
   - You'll be prompted to enter a desired value if you want to customize the trim level used to trim down the component of the position vector of an atom to zero if the absolute value of that component is less than the trim level.
 The trim level is suggested to be siginificantly smaller than the major component(s) of the position vector.
   - The default value is 0*.
-    - *Note that even the trim level is set to be zero, trimming down still happens based on the rounded digits after decimal.
+    - \*Notice that even the trim level is set to be zero, trimming down still happens based on the rounded digits after decimal.
 For example, if the rounded digits after decimal is set to be 2, then any position with absolute value less than 0.005 will be "trimmed down" to zero.

 ### Discussion